knurling-rs/defmt/book/src/custom-log-output.md

 - `strike`
 - `dimmed`

-Multiple styles can be applied to a single format specifier, but they must not be repeated, i.e.
+Multiple styles can be applied to a single log segment, but they must not be repeated, i.e.
 `"{s:bold:underline:italic}"` is allowed, but `"{s:bold:bold}"` isn't.

 ### Width, alignment and padding